realpython/python-guide/docs/dev/env.rst

 Komodo IDE
 ----------
-`Komodo IDE <http://www.activestate.com/komodo-ide>`_ is developed by ActiveState and is a commercial IDE for Windows, Mac and Linux.
+`Komodo IDE <http://www.activestate.com/komodo-ide>`_ is developed by ActiveState and is a commercial IDE for Windows, Mac, and Linux.

 Spyder